ovh/venom/executors/redis/README.md

 result.commands
 ```

-- result.executor.commands contains the list of redis command
+- result.executor.commands contains the list of Redis command
 - result.executor.FilePath contains the path of file

-- result.commands contains the list of executed redis command
+- result.commands contains the list of executed Redis command
-- result.commands.commandI.response represents the response of redis command.
-It can be an array or a string, depends of redis command
+- result.commands.commandI.response represents the response of Redis command.
+It can be an array or a string, depends of Redis command